Mykeleganerz/Mykeleganerz/README.md

 Always learning.

-🔭 Currently building: **Briefly** — turns long AI coding conversations into structured developer context, removing unnecessary conversation history so you can continue working with another AI without wasting tokens explaining your project again.
+🔭 Currently building: **Briefly** — solves AI context loss in developer workflows.
+When an AI assistant reaches its usage limit, developers often copy entire conversations into another tool, wasting tokens on irrelevant messages and repeated explanations.
+Briefly extracts project state, decisions, debugging history, and next steps into an optimized context handoff for any AI assistant.

 ---